JoshuaOliphant/avocet/README.md

 ## Getting Started
 1. Clone the repo
-2. Run `just install` or `poetry install` to install dependencies
+1. Run `just install` or `poetry install` to install dependencies
+1. Set your Raindrop.io API token as the environment variable `RAINDROP`.
-3. Run `just run` or `poetry run avocet` to run the
+1. Run `just run` or `poetry run avocet` to run the
-4. Tab between sections.
+1. Tab between sections.
 Use the arrow keys to navigate within a section.
 Press enter in the collections section to view the bookmarks in that collection.
 Press enter on a bookmark to open it in your default browser.
 Press `ctrl-c` to quit.
-5. View the [justfile](./justfile) for more commands.
+1. View the [justfile](./justfile) for more commands.

 ![Screenshot](./media/Screenshot.png)